 Other Places to Kayak in Mississippi Along the Gulf Coast

-All of the following are potential #LiquidRoadTrip adventures I want to try on future Coastal Mississippi kayak trips.
+All of the following are potential #LiquidRoadTrip adventures I will paddle on future Coastal Mississippi kayak trips.

-The Jourdan River Blueway is north of I-10 in Kiln, the closest area day trip from New Orleans.
-Reward yourself post-paddle with a local craft beer at Lazy Magnolia, one of our favorite US Gulf Coast Bars, Breweries, and Beverage Spots.
+- The Jourdan River Blueway is north of I-10 in Kiln, the closest area day trip from New Orleans.
+Reward yourself post-paddle with a local craft beer at Lazy Magnolia, one of our favorite Coastal Mississippi Breweries.

-Help McCool Travel make this the Complete Guide to Kayaking in Mississippi on the Gulf Coast.
-Please leave a comment with any other Coastal Mississippi hidden gems I should check out.
+Help US Gulf Coast Travel make this the Complete Guide to Kayaking in Mississippi on the Gulf Coast.
+Please contact us with any other Coastal Mississippi hidden gems I should check out.